gruenewald-lab/CGsmiles/docs/source/api/overview.rst

     ax, pos = draw_molecule(mol_graph, labels=labels, scale=1)
     ax.set_frame_on('True')

-Likley you will see that not the entire molecule fits in the bounding box as indicated by the frame.
+Likely, you will see that not the entire molecule fits in the bounding box as indicated by the frame.
 The reason is that the drawing function does not automatically scale the image.
 You have two choices now.
-You can use the scale keywod to shrink the molecule image until it fits (e.g. ``scale=0.5``) or you can provide a larger canvas.
+You can use the scale keyword to shrink the molecule image until it fits (e.g. ``scale=0.5``) or you can provide a larger canvas.

 .. code:: python